maksymovchynnikov/EventCalc-SHiP/README.md

 ## Overview

 The code
-- Takes the tabulated distributions of LLPs in mass, polar angle, and energy (the distribution is averaged over all possible production channels), and the tabulated dependence of the maximum LLP energy on the mass and the polar angle, and samples the 3-momentum of the LLPs in the direction of the decay volume of SHiP.
+- Takes the tabulated distributions of LLPs in mass, polar angle, and energy (averaged over all relevant production channels, except for ALP-photon where the user selects either the primary-photon or cascade-photon distribution), and the tabulated dependence of the maximum LLP energy on the mass and the polar angle, and samples the 3-momentum of the LLPs in the direction of the decay volume of SHiP.
 - Having the generated 4-momenta, samples LLPs' decay positions based on the exponential distribution in the LLP decay length.
 The sampling is done within the z coverage of the SHiP decay volume.
-- Simulates 2-, 3-, or 4-body decays of LLPs using an internal phase space simulator and then passes the events to pythia8 for showering and hadronization of jets.
+- Simulates 2-, 3-, or 4-body decays of LLPs using an internal phase space simulator and passes only events with partons or unstable products to pythia8 for showering, hadronization, or decays.
 - Using the tabulated total yields, decay branching ratios, lifetime-mass dependence, and computed geometric acceptance and decay probability, calculates the total number of decay events.

 The code does not simulate decay products acceptance.
 Instead, its output is provided to [FairShip](https://github.com/ShipSoft/FairShip) to simulate the propagation and reconstruction of decay products.

 ### Validation

-`EventCalc-SHiP` has been intensively cross-checked against [`SensCalc`](https://github.com/maksymovchynnikov/SensCalc) (which, in its turn, has been tested against [`FairShip`](https://github.com/ShipSoft/FairShip) and other tools), see [slides](https://indico.cern.ch/event/1481729/contributions/6256116/).
-The agreement in all the quantities (overall number of events, geometric acceptance, averaged decay probability, spectra, etc.) is within 10%.
+`EventCalc-SHiP` has been intensively cross-checked against [`SensCalc`](https://github.com/maksymovchynnikov/SensCalc) (which, in its turn, has been tested against the past instances of [`FairShip`](https://github.com/ShipSoft/FairShip) and other tools), see [slides](https://indico.cern.ch/event/1481729/contributions/6256116/).
+The agreement in all the quantities (overall number of events, geometric acceptance, averaged decay probability, spectra, etc.) is at the 10% level or better.

 ## Installation